MattSilverio/MattSilverio.github.io/README.md

 About me:

-💻 I work as Front End Developer (React.js with Sharepoint Framework), also I earn a research scholarship working with full-stack development and AI studies to apply on features that are implemented directly on the websites of several Brazilian judicial bodies, you can check the veracity [here](https://ailab.unb.br/#home).
-I consider myself a truly curious person for code.
-I love to spend some hours training my skills on sites like Codeforces and BeeCrowd.
-In long term, I pretend to be working on a disruptive technology involved with gaming development in order to make the world a better place
+💻 I work with full-stack development and AI studies as a research fellow at the University of Brasília to apply in features that are implemented directly on the websites of various Brazilian judiciary bodies, you can check the veracity [here](https://ailab. unb.br/#home) .
+I consider myself a truly code-curious person.
+I love spending a few hours training my skills on sites like Codeforces and BeeCrowd.
+In the long term, I intend to be working on a disruptive technology involved with game development to make the world a better place.

-👨‍🎓 Software Engineering and Information Security (UnB and IESB)
+👨‍🎓 Software Engineering  (UnB)

-🎯 Interested in: Front-End Development, Back-End Development (Node.js , Express.js) and Gaming Development (Unreal Engine, C++)
+🎯 Interested in: Full-Stack Development with Javascript Stack and Gaming Development (Unreal Engine, C++)

 ## Status